Lesley A Sharp

 Contact

-Lesley Sharp is also a Senior Research Scientist in Sociomedical Sciences the Mailman School of Public Health, Columbia University, and a Fellow of the Center for Animals and Public Policy of the Cummings School of Veterinary Medicine of Tufts University.
+Lesley Sharp is also a Senior Research Scientist in Sociomedical Sciences the Mailman School of Public Health, Columbia University, and a Fellow of the Center for Animals and Public Policy of the Cummings School of Veterinary Medicine of Tufts University, and she has taught for the Bard Prison Initiative in New York State.
+Sharp has held numerous research residencies, including the School for Advanced Research in Santa Fe, NM, the Radcliffe Institute for Advanced Study of Harvard University, and the Brooks McCormick Jr. Animal Law & Policy Program, Harvard Law School.

-Sharp is the winner of several recent awards, including a 2020 Guggenheim Fellowship https://www.gf.org/fellows/all-fellows/lesley-a-sharp/; and, in 2019, the Wellcome Medal for Anthropology as Applied to Medical Problems by the Royal Anthropological Institute of Great Britain and Ireland https://www.therai.org.uk/awards/prizes/wellcome-medal-for-anthropology-as-applied-to-medical-problems/, alongside the MASA Graduate Student Mentor Award of the Society for Medical Anthropology of the American Anthropological Association http://www.medanthro.net/about/sma-awards/masa-annual-graduate-student-mentor-award/.
+Sharp is the winner of several recent awards, including a 2020 Guggenheim Fellowship https://www.gf.org/fellows/all-fellows/lesley-a-sharp/; and, in 2019, the Wellcome Medal for Anthropology as Applied to Medical Problems by the Royal Anthropological Institute of Great Britain and Ireland https://www.therai.org.uk/awards/prizes/wellcome-medal-for-anthropology-as-applied-to-medical-problems/.
+She is the recipient of five teaching and mentoring awards, including: the 2019 Emory Gregory Award of Barnard College for excellence in teaching; the 2019 MASA Graduate Student Mentor Award of the Society for Medical Anthropology; and the 2024 Carole H. Browner Undergraduate Student Mentorship Award, also of the Society for Medical Anthropology.

-A medical anthropologist by training, Sharp is most concerned with critical analyses of the symbolics of the human body, where her research sites range from cosmopolitan medical centers and research laboratories within the United States and other Anglophone countries to urban centers in sub-Saharan Africa.
+A medical anthropologist by training, Sharp’s research projects address critical analyses of the symbolics of the human body, paired with the moral underpinnings and ethical consequences of care.
+Her research sites range from cosmopolitan medical centers and research laboratories within the United States and other Anglophone countries, to urban centers in sub-Saharan Africa, to carceral settings in the US and Denmark.

 Sharp’s early research (1986-1995) addressed the power of spirit to mediate the suffering, displacement, and economic struggles of migrants and locals within a booming plantation economy in northwest Madagascar.
 She returned to this community in the mid-1990s to examine still other afflictions that erupted during a tumultuous transition from isolationist socialism to a capitalist model of governance, where the historical and political consciousness of Malagasy school youth defined a provocative framework of analysis.

-Since the early 1990s, her research has addressed the ethical and moral consequences of innovative medicine and science, where investigative domains include the ideological and embodied consequences of organ transplantation, procurement, and donation as transformative experiences among involved parties in the United States; the imaginative and temporal dimensions of innovative and highly experimental transplant technologies, with specific reference to xenotransplantation and mechanical heart design in various Anglophone countries; and, most recently, the ethical, alongside everyday moral, consequences of human-animal encounters in experimental laboratory research.
+Beginning in the early 1990s, her research foci shifted to the ethical and moral consequences of innovative medicine and science, where investigative domains have included the ideological and embodied consequences of organ transplantation, procurement, and donation as transformative experiences among involved parties in the United States; the imaginative and temporal dimensions of innovative and highly experimental transplant technologies, with specific reference to xenotransplantation and mechanical heart design in various Anglophone countries; and the ethical, alongside everyday moral, consequences of human-animal encounters in experimental laboratory research.
+Her current research, initiated in 2018, addresses hospice work and interspecies (canine and equine) care initiatives in men’s carceral facilities in the US and Denmark.

 Sharp is the recipient of numerous external grants and four teaching awards.
 Her book Strange Harvest won the 2008 New Millennium Book Award of the Society for Medical Anthropology; and her article “Death and Dying in Carceral America: The Prison Hospice as an Inverted Space of Exception” won the Inaugural Leah M. Ashe Prize for the Anthropology of Medically-Induced Harm, awarded in 2022 by the Society for Medical Anthropology.
 At Barnard, she is the recipient of the Tow Family Award for Innovative and Outstanding Pedagogy, a Presidential Research Award, and previously she held the Ann Whitney Olin endowed chair in Anthropology.

-- Ph.D., Joint Degree: University of California, Berkeley, and University of California, San Francisco
+- Ph.D., Medical Anthropology, Joint Degree Program, University of California, Berkeley, and University of California, San Francisco

 - Anthropology and bioethics